Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Introduction

 \section{Introduction}

-Computing the ground-state wavefunction of a many-body Hamiltonian operator is a demanding task, requiring the solution of an eigenvalue problem whose cost grows exponentially with system size using traditional numerical approaches.
-Variational Monte Carlo (VMC, \cite{gubernatis2016quantum,becca2017quantum}) is an alternative approach that avoids this curse of dimensionality by using stochastic optimization to find the best wavefunction within a tractable function class.
+Computing the ground-state wavefunction of a many-body Hamiltonian operator is a demanding task, requiring the solution of an eigenvalue problem whose cost grows exponentially with system size in traditional numerical approaches.
+Variational Monte Carlo (VMC, \cite{gubernatis2016quantum,becca2017quantum}) is an alternative strategy that avoids this curse of dimensionality by using stochastic optimization to find the best wavefunction within a tractable function class.

 VMC has recently seen rapid and encouraging development due to the incorporation of insights from the machine learning community.
 In 2017, Carleo and Troyer \cite{carleo2017solving} applied VMC with a two-layer neural network ansatz to accurately represent the ground-state wavefunction of quantum spin systems with as many as $100$ spins.
 Since then, there has been major progress in extending neural network-based VMC to the setting of electronic structure, including the development of the neural network backflow ansatz for second-quantized lattice problems \cite{luo2019backflow}, as well as of FermiNet \cite{pfau2020ab} and PauliNet \cite{hermann2020deep} for quantum chemistry problems in first quantization.
 These new approaches have been extended to systems as large as bicyclobutane ($\mathrm{C}_4\mathrm{H}_6$), which has $30$ interacting electrons~\cite{pfau2020ab,spencer2020better}.

 VMC is highly flexible, since it extends without significant modification to systems of arbitrary spatial dimension.
 However, the price paid for this flexibility is a difficult optimization problem that relies on Monte Carlo sampling.
 Efficiently solving this optimization problem has proven challenging.
 Recent works \cite{luo2019backflow,hermann2020deep,spencer2020better,sharir2020deep,yang2020deep,yang2020scalable} raise concerns about the speed and stability of wavefunction training and report that VMC can suffer from long training times \cite{pfau2020ab,spencer2020better}, lose stability \cite{yang2020scalable}, or converge to unreasonable solutions \cite{park2020geometry}.
 Thus there is motivation for the development of faster and more stable optimization and sampling solutions.